kennytilton/MatrixJS/README.md

    (h1 {} "todos")
    (input {:class "new-todo" placeholder "What needs to be done?" :autofocus true})))
 ````
 Of course, those only *look* like mark-up.
 They are in fact neatly nested function calls, each producing a *proxy* DOM element.
 In other words, we are looking at conventionsl JS/CLJS code.
-Are you thinking what I am thinking?
+Are you thinking what we are thinking?

 #### Programmatic HTML
 Because Matrix apps are just JS/CLJS functions, we can write wwhatever JS/CLJS code we like to generate our proxy DOM.
 Here for example is another example from the original TodoMVC HTML, a row of radio buttons specifying which kind of todo items the user would like to see: